Video Race Briefing

 - We will supply safety pins to pin your numbers to your shirt if required; alternatively you may use a race belt and some will be available to purchase on the day – bring £5 in cash if you will need to buy one.

 - Please make sure you bring your own water bottles for the bike course (there is no aid station on the bike course) and use sunscreen if necessary.
 As the swim is in open water, we would respectfully ask that you use sunscreen that is “reef safe” for the benefit of the aquatic environment and organisms.

-- Mark the inside of your wetsuit with your initials/name.
+- Mark the inside of your wetsuit with your name and contact details.
 Make sure you take the correct wetsuit home!

 - For everybody’s safety, ear pieces / iPods / phones are not allowed in transition or on the course on race day.
 You will be stopped during the race if you are using any of these devices.

 - Bikes can only be removed from transition with matching race number and bike numbers.

 - No bags or boxes will be allowed at your transition area adjacent to your bike, but there will be an allocated area in transition for you to leave a small bag or box.
 We are unable to take responsibility for any loss or damage, so any valuables are left at your own risk, but we will do our utmost to keep this area restricted to competitors only and a marshal will be allocated to oversee it at all times.

 - Race Photos – we have three race photographers who are volunteers; they will be publishing race photos available for you to download Your race photos will be available to download in the week following the event; further details will follow in the post-race email.

 - When you are returning to the car park, please keep LEFT on the road, as there may still be cyclists on the route, coming the other way back in towards the hotel.

 - We are trying to minimise waste and in particular single-use plastic, so will be providing water in compostable cups at the finish line and the water station on the run course, or ideally you can bring your own water bottle or flexi-cup to fill up.